domRiddle/ASF/Setting-up.md

 ![Bot tab 3](https://i.imgur.com/ylyvzvL.png)

-Save that file to `config` directory of ASF.
+Save that file into `config` directory of ASF.
 You can use previously-created `config` shortcut, or find `config` directory manually, directly in ASF file structure.

 Your `config` directory will now look like this: